Connecting Best Minds to UK

 Brexit opens up substantial opportunities for the Indian education sector.
 Educational institutes in the UK might offer more incentives, which could essentially make education in that country less expensive.
 Importantly, in the post-Brexit world, Indian students studying in the UK might get a more level playing field compared with other EU students who were until now enjoyed an advantageous position.

 India which has a greater emphasis on innovation and high-end works could emerge as a major source of high tech exports for the UK.
 The country’s BPO market could see strong growth prospects if FTA between the two countries was to foster easy visa regime and greater market access for the developing Indian firms.

 100% Free Admission Guidance for any UK University

 I appreciate all efforts by WingsGlobal team.
-I got placed in University of Law for my PG course.
+I got placed in Middlesex University for Msc Data Science for my PG Masters course.
 Very Happy.